LCTI: Riverside Community College District – Community Transportation Needs Assessment

-The Community Transportation Needs Assessment (CTNA), which is being conducted by the Riverside Community College District (RCCD) was designed to understand the mobility behaviors, patterns and trends of students, faculty and staff living within low-income or disadvantaged communities with the highest burden from air pollution.
+The Community Transportation Needs Assessment (CTNA), was conducted by the Riverside Community College District (RCCD) and designed to understand the mobility behaviors, patterns and trends of students, faculty and staff living within low-income or disadvantaged communities with the highest burden from air pollution.
 The assessment comprised two components: a transportation access data analysis and stakeholder outreach events.
 RCCD used a survey tool and virtual workshops to engage campus stakeholders.
 Outcomes from stakeholder input and transportation access data analysis provide insight about mobility needs, options, and solutions.

 - Stakeholders are curious about participating in the zero-emissions future and have concerns about cost, range anxiety and availability.
 A sustainable carshare program requires ongoing outreach and education.

 - Nearly 60 percent of survey respondents would drive an electric vehicle if given the opportunity.